dmartorano/food_waste_prediction/READMEofficial.md

 ## Data Files

-ReFED_US_Food_Surplus_Detail.csv - This is a robust dataset providing national-level data about food waste in the US from 2010 to 2022.
+ReFED_US_Food_Surplus_Detail.csv - This is a robust dataset providing national-level data about food supply, waste, and waste diversion in the US from 2010 to 2022.

 ## Problem Statement